talkable/talkable-docs/source/integration/loyalty/integration_components.rst

 Loyalty Dashboard Notes
 -----------------------

-1. The :ref:`Talkable Initialization Script <integration/loyalty/integration_components/initialization_script>` must be present in your head template in order for the loyalty dashboard to work
+1. The `Talkable Initialization Script <Initialization script>`_ must be present in your head template in order for the Loyalty Dashboard to work.

 2. Talkable will inject loyalty content where Talkable Container resides in your DOM.
 Adding a new page is only a suggestion.
 The